boiidevelopment/boii_utils/docs/4-Modules.md

 The library is devided into useful `modules` you can import into your resource through the export `exports.boii_utils:get(...)`.

-A CFX friendly require function has been included into the `init.lua` to handle overriding the default require function.

 # Available Modules

 Below is a quick list of all current available modules and a brief description of what the module can do.